 Compliance becomes an important aspect of wider data management and strategic activity.
 By starting with user workflows, we can obtain a clear picture of how people work and the data that is generated at each touchpoint.
 With every system churning information into corporate data-lakes there is competitive advantage to be found if the integrity and location of data can be precisely managed for analysis.

 In a trading context, the voice, compliance, CRM, order management and trade execution systems all generate structured data while email, IM, SMS, video conferencing, social media and voice recordings produce unstructured data that presents a greater analytical challenge.
 Strong data governance protects the integrity of source data while a normalized transcript is pooled in the data lake.
 When strategizing future ecosystems, banks need to consider the ease with which systems and applications can be integrated to provide an optimum user experience across multiple working scenarios.
-They will also want to achieve a high level of normalized data to be analyzed for insight and intelligence.
-This analysis can be used to streamline processes, achieve end-to-end compliance across workflows, identify strategic opportunities and inform future selection processes.
+They will also want to achieve a high level of normalized data.
+Solutions are already on the market that separate capture and storage through a wide array of integrations with structured and unstructured data sources, essentially performing the normalization role.
+The pooled data can be analyzed for insight required to streamline processes, achieve end-to-end compliance and surveillance across workflows, identify strategic opportunities and inform future service selection.

 The Secret to Success